Working to your strengths for more fulfilment

 One way to do this is to start being more aware of your strengths and work out how to access them.

-How many times do you get asked at gatherings 'what do you do?'
+How many times do you get asked 'what do you do?'
 What would happen if someone asked you 'what are your key strengths?.

 It would be a little strange right?
 A bit like you are at a job interview.